CALM Peaks

 Credits offered

-Students will be given the opportunity to earn 6 credits during this weeklong immersive course.
+Students will be given the opportunity to earn 7 credits during this weeklong immersive course.
 The credits included in this program are:

-• HSS1100: Nature and Wellness: (1 credit course) Students explore the benefits of relationships between plants, animals, and the environment as applied to the health and wellness of people.
+• HSS1100: Nature and Wellness: (1 credit) Students explore the benefits of relationships between plants, animals, and the environment as applied to the health and wellness of people.
 Students evaluate how nature affects wellness in individuals and communities.
 Students plan and modify public and personal spaces to enhance personal wellness using elements of nature.
 Students reflect on the personal implications for wellness in relation to their environment.

 Program partners.